-As per the latest report by IMARC Group, titled “White Chocolate Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the global white chocolate market size reached US$ 17.9 Billion in 2018, growing at a CAGR of 1.1% during 2011-2018.
+As per the latest report by IMARC Group, titled “White Chocolate Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027”, the global white chocolate market size reached US$ 18.2 Billion in 2021.
 White chocolate is a confectionery product that is primarily produced from sugar, cocoa butter and milk solids.
 It also comprises a fatty emulsifier, known as lecithin that helps in keeping all the ingredients intact.
 Sometimes vanilla or vanilla essence is also used for enhancing the aroma and flavor of the chocolate.
 White chocolate is characterized by a pale ivory color and tastes completely different from the bitter and berry-like flavor of dark chocolate.
 The melting point of white chocolate is higher than other chocolates that aids in keeping it solid at the room temperature.

 Global White Chocolate Market Trends: